Wolfie3101/Portfolio2/README.md

 I'm Aleksander from Slovenia, and I decided to put my portfolio in progress on github for job hunting.
 I'm currently working on the udemy's course (https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 DONE:
-  TinDog - Tinder for dogs
+  TinDog - Tinder for dogs,
-  Drum kit
+  Drum kit,
   Simon Says

 DEVELOPING: